Geeksltd/Programming.Tips/Methods.md

 ### Naming method arguments

-Of course you wouldn’t send a random argument to a method for no reason.
+&nbsp;&nbsp; Of course you wouldn’t send a random argument to a method for no reason.
 Arguments are passed to methods because they are needed.
 The method that receives an object in, will either query it for information, or it operates on it.
 But regardless, the argument is there with a purpose, it has a role to play in that context.
 That role is what the argument should be named after.

 To see if an argument name is a good one, you should be able to make a statement as below, and it should make sense with no ambiguity: